top of page

 WHAT'S IN A NAME?

-I chose not to name the ashram for two reasons, firstly, although the main U.S.A.facility (far left) had long been demolished when I began writing, there were still devotees of the Master living and teaching and working at another facility.
+I chose not to name the ashram for two reasons, firstly, although the main U.S.A.facility had long been demolished when I began writing, there were still devotees of the Master living and teaching and working at another facility.
 It felt necessary to protect their lives from the public eye.
 But I also wanted the written story to stand apart from the story that happened in the "real" world, because in the process of writing it, it became another version of itself.
 Here's what I wrote in the acknowledgements:

 "... emotional truth and narrative arc must sometimes trump factual truth when crafting life stories into (what one hopes might be) literature."